cecid/hermes-docs/docs/source/installation.rst

 In order to test whether the Hermes 2 are installed success or not, we suggest to run sample programs in following steps:

-1. Add a partnership by running **ebms-partnership / as2-partnership**.
+1. Add a partnership by running ``ebms-partnership / as2-partnership``.

-2. Send message to the local Hermes 2 by running **ebms-send / as2-send**.
+2. Send message to the local Hermes 2 by running ``ebms-send / as2-send``.

-3. Check the status of sent message by running **ebms-history / as2-history** and select the message from outbox.
+3. Check the status of sent message by running ``ebms-history / as2-history`` and select the message from outbox.

-4. Check the received message by running **ebms-history / as2-history** and select the message from inbox, download the payload.
+4. Check the received message by running ``ebms-history / as2-history`` and select the message from inbox, download the payload.

-*4.4.1.
-AS2 Web Service Usage Sample*
+*AS2 Web Service Usage Sample*
 """""""""""""""""""""""""""""""""""""

-You are required to execute `section 4.3.1`__ successfully before executing the following AS2 web service usage sample.
-Next we illustrate the steps to run the test described in `section 4.4`__
+You are required to execute `Creating AS2 Partnership`_ successfully before executing the following AS2 web service usage sample.
+Next we illustrate the steps to run the test described in `Web Service Usage Sample Flow`_

-__ 4.3.1_

-__ 4.4_

 Send message to the local Hermes 2 ::

     as2-send

-This program creates and sends the request attached with payload named "**testpayload**" under the directory "**/config/as2-send**" to Hermes2.
+This program creates and sends the request attached with payload named "``testpayload``" under the directory "``/config/as2-send``" to Hermes2.

 Upon successful execution, you should be able to see the similar output shown as follow: ::